Daily Driving the Pinephone Pro

 I've also set up synced directories with my laptop via syncthing for pictures I take with it and documents I might need away from my laptop as well as my password database for KeepassXC.

-Obviously there's also the possibility to set alarms via an alarm clock, record audio, read the news via RSS feeds and watch YouTube videos (adfree!) - but instead of classical apps, this is also possible through linux terminal commands, neatly wrapped in scripts.
+Obviously there's also the possibility to set alarms via an alarm clock (but you need to use cronie instead of crond), record audio, read the news via RSS feeds and watch YouTube videos (adfree!) - but instead of classical apps, this is also possible through linux terminal commands, neatly wrapped in scripts.
 Intuitive but powerful and without hiding how your technology works from you.
 For me and my DIY-attitude, this has changed my relationship to smartphones greatly, as it works more like a handy tool than a marketplace of commercial enterprises trying to buy me for their ad revenue.

 All of this obviously has a learning curve.
 But it's a learning curve that allows you to better grasp what your device actually does, how much has been grafted on to generate ad revenue and sellable identifiable information.
 It's no easy path, but it is rewarding.